zwdzwd/transvar/README.md

  + forward annotation of binding sites
  + forward annotation of insertion/deletion
  + forward annotation of structural variation breakpoints
+ + support uncertain insertion such as '4424_4425ins80'

 ## Bug report and feature request